UC Riverside's Natural Reserve System Summer Experiential Internship

 Mentor: Dr. Erin Rankin (UCR)

 Interested in plant-insect interactions?
-Join us out in the field to study herbivores and pollinators of mallows!
+Join us out in the field to study herbivores and pollinators of mallows in California sagescrub!
 We will be documenting and photographing herbivory damage, as well as the floral visitors to damaged and undamaged plants.
-During flowering, we will count flowers and document floral color variation and any floral damage.
+During flowering, we will count flowers, observe pollinator visitation in the presence and absence of herbivores and estimate pollination rates.
 After flowering, we will collect any new seed pods and assess any root sucker growth.
+We will be conducting complementary greenhouse experiments in addition to the field observations.

 Mentor: Dr. Pete Homyak (UCR)